-Estimated net future cash flows are discounted to its present value using a rate that reflect the average capital cost for each CGU.
-The rates used as of December 31, 2011 for the different business segments ranged between 7.68% and 14.48%.
+Estimated net future cash flows are discounted to its present value using a rate that reflects the average capital cost for each CGU.
+The rates used as of December 31, 2012 for the different CGUs was 11.10%.

 1.c.10) Pension plans and other similar obligations